mediocregopher/bananaq/README.md

 See QSTATUS for the meaning of the different fields

-*NOTE that this output is intended to be read by humans and its format may change slightly everytime the command is called.
+*NOTE that this output is intended to be read by humans and its format may change slightly every time the command is called.
 For easily machine readable output of the same data see the [QSTATUS](#qstatus) command*